Recruiting Volunteers

 Making sure new volunteers feel welcome is important.
 Volunteers who receive a warm welcome are more likely to stay and make a valuable contribution to RDA in the future.

-Supporting volunteers is about ensuring everyone is happy and motivated in their role.
-Through regular communication volunteers will feel valued and have the opportunity to provide feedback and let you know how they are feeling.
+Volunteer engagement is about ensuring everyone is happy and motivated in their volunteering role.
+Through regular communication Volunteers will feel valued and have the opportunity to provide feedback and let you know how they are feeling.

 Co-ordinating Volunteers